 Her village people had finally succeeded.
 No lunch today—no chilled Coca-Cola.
 It was a long wait to dinner and even another longer wait until month end but financial discipline had come to stay.

-Review and Apply these Financial Hacks
+Review and Apply these Financial Hacks for Personal Finances

 - Review spending habit.